 Types of Cooperatives

-In this brief, we focus on three primary types of cooperatives as well as hybrid models.
-The three primary types are classified by the people or groups that use the business: consumers, independent small businesses and farms, and workers.
+The three main types are classified by the people or groups that use the business: consumers, independent small businesses and farms, and workers.
 Hybrid models include elements of two types and evolving work arrangements.

 Membership is made up of people who want to buy goods or services from the cooperative.

-Consumer cooperatives are present in a wide set of sectors, including grocery stores, utility services, housing, insurance and credit unions (table 1).
+Consumer cooperatives exist in many sectors, including grocery stores, utility services, housing, insurance, and credit unions.

-These cooperatives vary tremendously in size, from Dill Pickle Food Co-op in Chicago with one market and deli location and 2,350 members7 to the Navy Federal Credit Union with nearly $92 billion in assets and 7 million members.8 Consumer cooperative members can be involved in the running of the business, but, more frequently, membership’s primary involvement is in the consumption of its goods or services.
+These cooperatives vary tremendously in size, from Dill Pickle Food Co-Op in Chicago with one market and deli location and 2,350 members to the Navy Federal Credit Union with nearly $92 billion in assets and 7 million members.
+Consumer cooperative members can be involved in running the business but, more frequently, membership’s primary involvement is in the consumption of its goods or services.

 Purchasing cooperatives provide benefits to owner members via cost savings through bulk purchasing.
 For example, hotel owners may see savings by joining together to purchase linens and cleaning products in bulk.
 Joint purchasing gives small businesses scale to compete against much larger firms, which again, fulfills the ultimate goal of economic inclusion.